Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 | `-o` | (required) The output, which will always be .xo.|
 | `--save-temps` | (optional) Will create a folder structure and save the compilation of the kernel.|

-For additional information, see [Vitis Compiler Command](https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/vitiscommandcompiler.html).
+For additional information, see [Vitis Compiler Command](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/vitiscommandcompiler.html).

-Once completed, you will have the `mm2s.xo` and `s2mm.xo` files ready to be used by `v++`.
+Once completed, you will have the `mm2s.xo`, `s2mm.xo`, `polar_clip.xo` files ready to be used by `v++`.
 The host application will communicate with these kernels to read/write data into memory.

 ## Step 3 - `v++` linker -- Building the System
-Now that you have a compiled graph (`libadf.a`), the PLIO kernels (`mm2s.xo` and `s2mm.xo`), and the PL kernel for the graph (`polar_clip.xo`), you can link everything up for the VCK190 platform.
+Now that you have a compiled graph (`libadf.a`), the PLIO kernels (`mm2s.xo`, `s2mm.xo`, and`polar_clip.xo`), you can link everything up for the VCK190 platform.

 A few of things to remember in this step:

 1. For PLIO kernels, you need to specify their connectivity for the system.
-2. Specify the clocking per PL/PLIO Kernel
+2. Specify the clocking per PL Kernel
 3. You need to determine the `TARGET`: *hw* or *hw_emu*.

 To link kernels up to the platform and AI Engine, you will need to look at the `system.cfg` file.
 For this design the config file looks like this: